 Stanford in Lincoln County, Kentucky — The American South (East South Central)

-Erected 2005 by Presented by the Lincoln Co.
-Historical Soc. and erected by the Kentucky Historical Society, Kentucky Department of Highways.
-(Marker Number 2177.)
+Erected 2014 by Kentucky Historical Society & Kentucky Department of Highways.
+(Marker Number 2433.)

 Location.
-37° 31.762′ N, 84° 39.702′ W. Marker is in Stanford, Kentucky, in Lincoln County.
-Marker is on Main Street (Business U.S. 150) near Lancaster Street, on the right when traveling west.
+37° 32.868′ N, 84° 40.268′ W. Marker is in Stanford, Kentucky, in Lincoln County.
+Marker is at the intersection of Danville Road (County Route 300) and Wilderness Road (Kentucky Route 150) on Danville Road.
 Touch for map.
-Marker is at the southwest corner of the courthouse lawn.
-Marker is in this post office area: Stanford KY 40484, United States of America.
+Marker is at or near this postal address: 1210 Danville Road, Stanford KY 40484, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 21, 2011, by Forest McDermott of Masontown, Pennsylvania.
-This page has been viewed 546 times since then and 24 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on November 21, 2011, by Forest McDermott of Masontown, Pennsylvania. • Craig Swain was the editor who published this page.
+This page was last revised on July 12, 2017.
+It was originally submitted on July 11, 2017, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 228 times since then and 22 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on July 11, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.